python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/installing-and-using-python.md

 [![Testing Python console](/static/images/content/python-on-windows/recommended_install_7.png)](/static/images/content/python-on-windows/recommended_install_7.png)

-Or try the more usual way of running Python by typing `py` or `python` in a new terminal window to open up the Python [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), or use `python somefile.py` to run some Python file (if `py` runs the wrong version of Python, [see below](#the-py-launcher) for how to change the default).
+Or try the more usual way of running Python by typing `python` in a new terminal window to open up the Python [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), or use `python somefile.py` to run some Python file.
 Use whichever terminal you prefer: Command Prompt, PowerShell, an IDE-integrated terminal, [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701).
 It just has to be a freshly opened terminal or the commands may not be recognized.

 [![Testing py and python](/static/images/content/python-on-windows/recommended_install_8.png)](/static/images/content/python-on-windows/recommended_install_8.png)

 You can double check what versions of Python and [pip](https://pip.pypa.io/en/stable/) were installed by running `python -V` or `pip -V` in a terminal:

 [![Checking python and pip versions](/static/images/content/python-on-windows/testing_path_worked_1.png)](/static/images/content/python-on-windows/testing_path_worked_1.png)